Holiday Scams You'll Want to Avoid!

 Going somewhere new on holiday brings out the adventurist side in many people.
 Location tours and excursions are normally the best way to find out about a region or country you are visiting.

-- Book tours and excursions with reputable companies and where possible do a bit of research in advance of travelling somewhere new, as this can often save you a lot of time and money.
+- Book tours and excursions with reputable companies and where possible do a bit of research in advance of traveling somewhere new, as this can often save you a lot of time and money.

 - If you are booking online, make sure the company has been trading for a period of time and has the credentials of a good tour firm.
 Many review sites will back them up if they are good.